themesberg/flowbite-react/docs/content/components/toast.md

 ---
 layout: home
-title: Tailwind CSS Toast - Flowbite
+title: React Toast - Flowbite
 description: Push notifications to your users using the toast component and choose from multiple sizes, colors, styles, and positions
 group: components